voycik/bezpieczna-przystan/README.md

 ## App description

-This app is made as a homepage for temporary nursing home for pets.
-It provides content menagement, like articlest and each pet card.
+This app is made as a homepage for temporary home for pets.
+It provides content menagement, like articles and each pet card.
+People who are interested in adoption can contact via built in forms.
-In the nearest future it will privide possibility to contact with page owner and facebook integration.
+Pets and articles can be shared on social networks directly from app.

 ## Technology stack